sa

 satiguru

-Satiguru, the true Guru; Guru Angad Sahib.
+Satiguru, the true Guru; eternal Wisdom’s teaching.

 Grammar: noun, nominative case; masculine, singular.